fastmover/sk_post_type_access/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin locks down front end read access to all post types.
-Creates an anonimous role, if one doesn't already exist;
+Creates an anonymous role, if one doesn't already exist;

 == Description ==